tsorelle/tops.d8/lib/App/config/readme.md

 ==============
 Production deployment
 ---------------------
-In tops.yml change environment: development to production and ...
+In sitesettings.yml change environment: development to production and update any other site specific settings.

-Create a connections-production.yml file similar to connections-development.yml

-For security reasons, connections-production.yml is not pushed to the repository.
+For security reasons, appsettings-production.yml is not pushed to the repository.
 See .gitignore file.